JUDGES AND JUDICIARY • Apr. 14, 2006

 nonprecedential, opinions.

-During a comment period in 2004, 38 judges from the 9th Circuit
+During a comment period in 2004, 38 judges from the 9th

 wrote the Judicial Conference's Federal Advisory Committee on